Ale-Deto04/SnippetGuard/README.md

 The code can use GPU if available, but you need a compatible NVIDIA GPU and CUDA drivers installed.
 Otherwise, it will run on CPU.
 To enable GPU:

-1. Go on `bin/model.py` source code
+1. Go to `bin/model.py` source code

 2. Uncomment lines 15-16 and comment lines 19-20